ghacks Technology News

 Here is a screenshot of how the latest Ghacks article looks after it has been processed by Clearly.

-The extension will also turn multi-paged articles into a single page.
-You can easily switch back to the original article at any time by clicking on the back icon in the small tool bar on the right.
-A click on a link leaves the Clearly interface as well and returns the target web page unaltered.
+You can easily switch back to the original article at any time by clicking on the back icon displayed on the small tool bar on the right.
+A click on a link leaves the Clearly interface as well and returns the target web page in its unedited form.

 Clearly comes with three themes that can be activated with a click on the Aa button in the interface.
 The default theme displays black text on a gray page.
 The other two themes display black text on a white page or gray text on a black page.